anonymdevl/hrms-app/README.md

 # hrms_app
-HRMS App to contain all Powersoft custom HR mods
+HRMS App to contain all HR custom mods